toyindawudu/Codewars/2019/November 2019/README.md

   - 2. Profile Lookup
   - 3. Generate Random Fractions with JavaScript
   - 4. Generate Random Whole Numbers with JavaScript
   - 5. Generate Random Whole Numbers within a Range
+  - 6. Use the parseInt Function
+  - 7. Use the parseInt Function with a Radix
+  - 8. Use the Conditional (Ternary) Operator

+1 April 2020
+  - 1. Use Multiple Conditional (Ternary) Operators